 - Build frameworks we can use tomorrow

-At nRev, we believe the most influential GTM voices of the future will look a lot like the people on this list:
+At nRev, we believe the most influential GTM voices of the future will look a lot like the people on this list: builders who document, not commentators who speculate.

 And if there's one thing this new era proves, it's this:

-The most valuable content in GTM doesn’t make you scroll—it makes you act.
+The most valuable content in GTM doesn't make you scroll, it makes you act.